-Become a Carbon Neutral Council by 2030
+Become a Carbon Neutral Council by 2030.

-We will monitor carbon emissions from our own operations and publish these figures annually.
+- Our aims are linked to the national legally-binding carbon reduction targets - Bedford Borough Council declared a Climate Emergency in March 2019 - We will monitor carbon emissions from our own operations and publish these figures annually.